LordBurtz/LordBurtz/README.md

 - Currently studying Computer Science and Science of Theatre and Plays at LMU Munich

-- Proficient in Java, Kotlin, Swift, Python, Rust, Haskell
+- Proficient in Java, Kotlin, Swift, Python, Rust, Haskell, Scala

 - Always down for a game jam or hackathon, so feel free to reach out!